 India and Bangladesh share bonds of history, language, culture, and a multitude of other commonalities.
 The relationship between the two nations goes far beyond a strategic partnership.
-India was one of the first countries to recognize Bangladesh and establish diplomatic relations immediately after its independence in December 1971.
+India was one of the first countries to recognise Bangladesh and establish diplomatic relations immediately after its independence in December 1971.
 The excellent bilateral ties reflect a strong partnership based on equality, trust, sovereignty, and understanding.

 The multi-dimensional cooperation between the two countries ranges from traditional tourism, health, and education sectors to frontier technologies of nuclear science, space, and information technology.
 Bangladesh is the largest source of foreign tourists.
 The two countries are looking forward to collaborating in new areas of cooperation, such as the environment, climate change, cyber security, ICT, space technology, green energy, and the blue economy.